 Will medical, dental, and other health professions schools accept prerequisites that were taken S/U at Hopkins during the pandemic?

 In spring 2020, fall 2020, and spring 2021, Johns Hopkins University implemented special grading policies as a result of the COVID-19 pandemic.

 - Health professions schools will accept spring 2020 S/U coursework, including pre-medical/pre-dental prerequisites, since S/U grading was the universal policy of Johns Hopkins University.

 - For fall 2020 and spring 2021, undergraduates were permitted to opt into letter grading for each enrolled course, except for courses that were offered exclusively on a Satisfactory/Unsatisfactory basis; students were encouraged to take courses for a grade, especially pre-health prerequisite coursework.
 Therefore, pre-health prerequisite courses taken S/U might need to be retaken for a grade before applying to medical or dental school.
 If you took prerequisite courses S/U in fall 2020 or spring 2021, please discuss your situation with a Pre-Professional advisor.

 Post-pandemic, students should take prerequisites in-person and for a letter grade.

-Medical schools are aware of the changes to your learning environment, and as a result, they will be fair, flexible, and humane.
-We expect many schools to add a question to their secondary applications that allows you to explain if the COVID-19 pandemic affected your academic, personal, or professional plans in any way.
-Remember, graduate schools are experiencing similar challenges with their own students, so they are acutely aware of the hurdles you may be facing.
+Medical and dental schools were aware of changes to your learning environment during COVID, and as a result, they have been flexible and understanding when reviewing applicants’ grades from that time period.
+In addition, many schools have added COVID-specific questions to their secondary applications, whereupon you can explain if the pandemic affected your academic, personal, or professional plans in any way.
+Remember, graduate schools experienced similar challenges with their own students and procedures, so they are acutely aware of the hurdles you may have faced.